andlabs/utf/README.md

 `utf` is intended to have fully defined and consistent behavior across platforms, including graceful handling of invalid input (so no error codes!).

 On the flipside, this means `utf` might not perform optimally.
-I have yet to run benchmarks, though.
+It should, however, run fast enough for virtually every use.
+I've provided benchmarks for you to judge for yourself with; see below.

 The design of `utf` is based on Go's `unicode/utf8` and `unicode/utf16` packages, however it does not use any of Go's code.